FryingDutch/DoubleDutch/README.md

 ```
 Besides the default settings, DoubleDutch offers optional customisation.

-#Precision: this effects the amount of time the program sleeps(ms) in between cycles.
+#Precision: this effects the amount of time a thread sleeps(ms) in between cycles.
 Specifically where a request is waiting for a lock to be possibly freed.
 And also in a  the dedicated thread that checks the lifetimes of the current locks.
 By default this is 333ms.

 ```
 p 100